 Bulldog Investment Company

-Pictured above: Bulldog interns with Brian Yacktman on March 24, 2017
+Pictured above: Bulldog interns with Peter Holt on October 6, 2017

 Bulldog Investment Company was established in 2009 as an on-campus intern program designed to teach key concepts that every student should know for a successful career in business.

 “Can you really explain to a fish what it’s like to walk on land?